Chase Ink Cash and Ink Business Unlimited: Best Ever 90K Offers (Live again)

 Quick Thoughts

 I’ve made no secret about my love for the Chase Ink Cash.
 Our household has four of them and they’re stalwarts of our credit card portfolio due to the 5x earning on office supply stores, internet, cable and phone services.
-By taking advantage of some office supply stores’ constant sales on gift cards (like this one starting over the weekend), you can effectively use them to earn 5x on any expense that you can use a debit card for.
+By taking advantage of some office supply stores’ constant sales, you can effectively use them to earn 5x on many expenses.

 But pushing that aside, these offers are absolutely bonkers for any card, let alone for two cards that don’t carry an annual fee.
 Our Reasonable Redemption Values pegs Chase Ultimate Rewards at 1.5 cents each, making each of these 90K bonuses worth over $1300 without factoring in the additional rewards that can be earned from the minimum spend.